ConstraintLayout/constraintlayout.github.io/basics/create_chains.md

 ![Packed Weighted Chain](../assets/images/basics/chains_packed_weight.png)

 #### Chains in XML
 To create chains in XML the chain constraints are simply two way, complementary constraints.
-Here is the XML for the initial chain creation gif that we looked at earlier:
+Here is the XML for the initial chain creation that we looked at earlier:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>